-I worked for years to figure out how rice was made in Mexican restaurants.
-I’m still working on it, but here's where I am right now.
+I've worked for years to figure out how good rice is made in restaurants.
+I like it in some restaurants, hate it in others (and I tend not to go back).
+I'm still working on it, but here's where I am right now.
 Don't over-do it with spices and aromates when the rice is only a back-drop to what you're really serving.
-See also my lime-cilantro rice recipe.

-|½ cup||finely chopped white onion (optional)|
+|1 cup||finely chopped white onion|

 This is the single most important step in cooking rice that will ressemble what you get at the restaurant: you cannot cook the rice in an oriental-style rice cooker and you cannot boil it.

-6. Remove lid, fluff rice and serve.
+7. Remove lid, fluff rice and serve.